Showing posts with label Slow-Cooked Barbecue Ribs. Show all posts

 If you're looking for an easy homemade barbecue sauce recipe, this is it.
 I'm sure you'll have all of these ingredients in your pantry, as I did.

-This is a sweet and spicy barbecue sauce and will work very well with beef, pork, and chicken.
+This sweet-and-spicy barbecue sauce will work very well with beef, pork, and chicken.
 I added some hot sauce to give it a little kick.
 The hot sauce is optional if you don't want the heat.

 Easy Homemade Barbecue Recipe Ingredients: